aknobloch/plex-playlist/README.md

 You will need to install the [Plex API](https://github.com/pkkid/python-plexapi), for example: `pip3 install plexapi`.

 ## How To Use
+```
+python3 plex-playlist.py --name uServer --section Music --user aknobloch --password <password>
+```
 Plex Playlist is a python program, executed from the `plex-playlist.py` file.
 Run the `plex-playlist.py` file with Python 3, adding positional arguments for your server name, section, username and password.
 Execute the command `python3 plex-playlist.py --help` for more information on running.

-Sample Usage:
-```
-python3 plex-playlist.py --name uServer --section Music --user aknobloch --password <password>
-```